JereKuusela/valheim-item_stand_all_items/publish/README.md

 - v1.6:
 	- Adds config syncing (if installed server side).
+	- Adds a command `itemstand_offset` to set offset of an individual item stand.
+	- Adds a command `itemstand_rotation` to set rotation of an individual item stand.
+	- Adds a command `itemstand_scale` to set scale of an individual item stand.
+	- Adds a command `itemstand_config` which allows changing settings.
+	- Adds a setting `maximum_offset` to limit how far items can be from item stands.
+	- Adds a setting `maximum_scale` to limit how big items can be on item stands.

 - v1.5:
 	- Adds setting to hide item stands with items.